Risks of Aluminum Branch Wiring

 What is an Aluminum Branch Wiring?

-This is a type of electrical wiring that uses aluminum electrical conductors which were used in residential construction or houses.
+This is a type of electrical wiring that uses aluminum electrical conductors, which are used in residential construction or houses.
 Around the late 1800s to early 1990s, utility companies used aluminum wires for electrical transmission in power grids because it has advantages in cost and weight compared to copper wires.

 Risks in Houses with Aluminum Branch Wiring: